buechler314/balloon_predictions/README.txt

 Property of Michigan Balloon Recovery and Satellite Testbed and Aaron J Ridley University of Michigan, Ann Arbor MI
-Last Updated: 06/11/2019
+Last Updated: 08/30/2019

+The following are descriptions of python scripts and .txt files associated with all things high altitude balloons

 ---------------- Balloon.py -------------------------------------
 DESCRIPTION:
 - Contains multiple functions that can be called from external scripts.
-- Import balloon on any script that uses one of these functions.
+- "import balloon" on any script that uses one of these functions.

-MODULES NEEDED:

 FUNCTIONS:
-- APRS_data = APRS(callsign)
+- APRS_data = APRS(callsign,APRS_apikey)
 	- Function to get aprs data.
 	- Returns dictionary with lots of info from the aprs packet
-	- callsign is a string
+	- "callsign" and "APRS_apikey" are strings

-- send_slack(messageString,messageType,recipient)
+- send_slack(messageString,messageType,recipient,slackURL)
 	- Function to send a slack message
 	- Inputs are:
 		- messageString (string)
 		- 'dm' for direct message, 'channel' for channel
 		- recipient - name of person like 'Robby', or channel like '#predictions'
+		- slackURL - url for sending messages to this slack account.
+Available in settings.

-- package(dataset,prediction_ID)
+- package(dataset,prediction_ID, flightID)
 	- Function to save a variable with any nesting degree
-	- Inputs are variable name and prediction ID (string) (which will be set as the filename)
+	- Inputs are variable name (dict), prediction ID (string), and flightID (string)

-- dataset = unpackage(prediction_ID)
+- dataset = unpackage(prediction_ID, flightID)
 	- Function to read in a saved variable
-	- Input is filename (string) without extension
+	- Input is prediction number (string)
-	- Returns new variable
+	- Returns new variable (dict)

 - allPredictions = unpackageGroup(flightID,numPredictions)
 	- Function to read in multiple saved variables.